 Every harmonica player should be able to do these basic checks if a reed stops working.
 For a new harmonica, these two procedures will cure the problem 99% of the time.
 Assuming the problem is fixed, replace the coverplates and get playing!

 If not, check that you did everything thoroughly one more time.
 If there is still a problem after that, get in touch with us.

 Very occasionally a delivery does not make it to its destination.
 In these instances, after one month, we will offer

-sent without tracking.
+sent without guaranteed delivery.